Automatically ending a conference

-You may want to ensure that conferences are automatically terminated in certain situations, in order to preserve resources and to ensure that certain types of participants can't keep the conference alive by remaining in a call indefinitely.
-For this reason, there are settings that allow you to end a conference in any of the following situations:
+You may want to ensure that conferences are automatically terminated in certain situations, such as to preserve resources or to ensure that certain types of participants can't keep the conference alive by remaining in a call indefinitely.
+Thus, there are settings that allow you to end a conference in any of the following situations:

 - when only Guests remain